wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

 ## An objection

-An immediate objection to this example is this: Arpaly seems to assume incorrectly that "one can act for good reasons...without *knowing* that one is acting for good reasons" (p.505).
+An immediate objection to the above example is this: Arpaly seems to assume incorrectly that "one can act for good reasons...without *knowing* that one is acting for good reasons" (p.505).
 How is it possible to act
 <label for="mn-demo" class="margin-toggle">&#8853;</label>